makrai/notes/wagner2203-transformer-speech-emo-valence.md

     * large architecture is superior to the base model and
     * HuBERT outperforms wav2vec 2.0
   * CCC performance surpasses both that of
-    * Triantafyllopoulos+ [4] (.515), who proposed a multimodal fusion of pre-trained BERT embeddings with an untrained CNN model, and of
+    * Triantafyllopoulos+' [4] (.515) multimodal fusion of
+      pre-trained BERT embeddings with an untrained CNN model
     * Li+ [35] (.377) who
       * pre-train a CRNN model on LibriSpeech
         * using Contrastive Predictive Coding